SoCloz/SoclozFeatureFlagBundle/README.md

 The splitter service chooses a variation for the current user.
 The available splitters are :
 * `socloz_feature_flag.splitter.random` (default) : chooses a random variation
-* `socloz_feature_flag.splitter.shared_random` : tries to use the same variation for feature having the same variation set (useful for Google Anaytics)
+* `socloz_feature_flag.splitter.shared_random` : tries to use the same variation for feature having the same variation set (useful for Google Analytics)

 A custom splitter can be written.
 It must implement `Socloz\FeatureFlagBundle\ABTesting\Splitter\SplitterInterface`.